lawrencerowland/Data-Model-for-Project-Frameworks/Project-frameworks-by-using-NLP-with-Python-libraries/name.md

 | "plan early"              | "It’s a plan that goes from cradle to grave!"       |
 | "Qualified resources"     | "The availability of suitably qualified resources"  |

-Where the paper proposed project tasks in line with the success factor these were recorded:
+The paper also proposes project tasks to support these factors:

 | Project_Service                 | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
 | ------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |